UniCSG: Unified High-Fidelity Content-Constrained Style-Driven Generation via Staged Semantic and Frequency Disentanglement: Methodology

 In parallel, the reward module is activated.
 We define a multi-dimensional reward function in pixel space, $R(\hat{\mathbf{I}},\mathbf{I}_{\text{target}},\mathbf{I}_{\text{content}},\mathbf{I}_{\text{style}})$, to evaluate the decoded image $\hat{\mathbf{I}}$.
 The reward aggregates several specialized signals.
 The content-faithfulness reward $R_c$ measures semantic similarity between the generated image and the content reference via CLIP-I\cite{pmlr-v139-radford21a} image encoder, encouraging preservation of key content.
 The style-alignment reward $R_s$ measures stylistic similarity between the generated image and the style reference via CSD\cite{somepalli2024measuring}, encouraging accurate capture and transfer of artistic style.
 The total reward is a weighted sum of these core rewards together with auxiliary signals including an LPIPS-based perceptual reward and a discriminator-based adversarial reward:

-Reward learning aims to maximize the expected reward.
-Using a policy-gradient formulation, we convert pixel-space rewards into optimization signals for model parameters $\theta$.
+Reward learning remains active in both stages: outputs from either Stage 1 or Stage 2 are decoded into pixel space, scored by the reward models, and optimized with a policy-gradient-style objective.
 To avoid confusion with timestep $t$, we denote the step-wise advantage by $\mathcal{A}(s)$.
 The pixel-space reward loss is:

 Here, $\pi_\theta(\cdot)$ denotes the conditional generative distribution induced by the denoiser (without committing to a specific noise parameterization).
 The advantage is defined as:

 $b(\cdot)$ is the baseline function.
 Finally, we combine the latent-space loss and the pixel-space reward loss with a weighting coefficient to form the overall training objective: